ajgbarnes/level9/README.md

 Feedback and comments are always appreciated to help preserve and understand the internals of this classic.

+# Level 9 Version 1 Specification

+I have written a [specificaiton for Version 1 games](https://github.com/ajgbarnes/level9/A-Code%20Version%201%20Specification) which I will extended to include later version over time.
+It hopefully gives a pretty good introduction into how the Level 9 game engines should work, if you wish to write your own or just want to understand it academically.

+It's not perfect, but I will proof read it again and improve over time.
+Any feedback is welcome.

 # Game Dictionaries and Descriptions

 For all the supported Level 9 a-code version 1 games, the descriptions and dictionaries have been pre-extracted below: